kubiosec-ai/openai_a2a_free-wheeling/README.md

 ## Debug and Simulation Flags

 Simulation of invalid use cases for testing robustness:
   - `--debug true` (default): Normal operation, all signatures and certificates are valid.
-  - `--debug fake`: Simulates an invalid signature by sending a deliberately corrupted signature.
-Use this to test signature verification failure handling.
+  - `--debug untrusted`: Simulates use of a self-signed (untrusted) certificate for Alice.
+Use this to test certificate verification failure handling.
   - `--debug invalid`: Simulates a tampered message after signing (e.g., modifies the message content after it is signed).
 Use this to test detection of message tampering.

 ## Logging of Invalid Use Cases

 - The server uses Python's `logging` module to log invalid certificate and signature events.
   - All invalid or untrusted certificate and signature attempts are logged with `ERROR` severity.
   - Normal message receipt is logged with `INFO` severity.
   - Logs are printed to the console by default.

 ## Example: Simulating Invalid Use Cases